Where do you get the information you need to support your health? Friends or family? GP or pharmacist? Library books? Google?

 Local public libraries have lots of books to borrow which encourage wellbeing and self-help, including Reading Well Books on Prescription for Young People, for Dementia and for Adult Mental Health.

-There is a Health Information Week, in early July, which aims to encourage partnership working across sectors.
+There is a Health Information Week, each year in early July, which aims to encourage partnership working across sectors.
 This is an annual national multi-sector campaign to promote good quality health resources that are available to the public.

 Disclaimer: If you are worried about specific health issues, please seek professional medical advice.